Written by Jonathan Wojcik

 Do Ceratoids have clingy boyfriends?

 While a great many animals exhibit parthenogenesis, or the ability for females to "clone" themselves without a male, such organisms still require some form of sexual reproduction to maintain a healthy, genetically diverse gene pool - unless they happen to be bdelloid rotifers.
-While even other classes of wheel-bearer exhibit male and female sexes, the common Bdelloidea are among the only animals to absolutely abandon any kind of sex whatsoever, having stumbled upon an almost unbelievable alternative.
+While even other classes of wheel-bearer exhibit male and female sexes, the common Bdelloidea are among the only animals to absolutely abandon any kind of sex whatsoever.
+How, then, do they maintain genetic diversity?

-Unlike any other known animal, ordinary bdelloids routinely "import" pieces of DNA from their food and surroundings, capping their chromosomes with gene fragments from other animals, plants, fungi or even bacteria.
+According to one study, it has been proposed that bdelloid rotifers "import" pieces of DNA from their food and surroundings more frequently than any other animal group, capping their chromosomes with gene fragments from other animals, plants, fungi or even bacteria.
 These cross-kingdom genetic "patches" may continue to perform the same functions for the rotifer that they did for their original owners - sometimes involved in metabolic or immune defense processes, for instance - and will be passed on to all of the rotifer's cloned daughters.
-In a purely non technical sense, these creatures have evolved to "mate" with absolutely anything that has DNA; even a mold spore sucked into its grinding innards.
+This kind of "horizontal gene transfer" is, as we're discovering, quite common to all manner of life on our planet, but may be especially common among these particular creatures...and if it isn't, and we're all wrong, then the question still remains as to how nature's most celibate multicellular animal can have such a deep and diverse gene pool.
+What the heck are they DOING that we still don't know?